TresAmigosSD/SMV/docs/FAQ.md

 ![Alt text](https://rawgit.com/TresAmigosSD/SMV/master/docs/images/tech_stack.png)

 ## Who are the users of SMV
-SMV could be used for either Data Engineers or Data Scientists.
+SMV could be used by either Data Engineers or Data Scientists.

 SMV could help Data Engineers on:
 * A very simple modularized framework for data ETL and manipulation